LEARN-LK/lms/shiboleth.md

 * SSL/HTTPS enabled for your sp FQDN (In this guide letsencrypt is used to secure FQDN)
 * sudo access to the server.
 All following commands have to be entered as the root user.
 Best way to do it is, by login in as root with ``` sudo su ```
-## if you are going to use Letsencrypt to secure your FQDN
+## (Optional)if you are going to use Letsencrypt to secure your FQDN

 Install Letsencrypt and enable HTTPS:
 ```